apache/trafficcontrol/docs/source/api/v2/deliveryservices.rst

 :regexRemap:                A :ref:`ds-regex-remap`
 :regionalGeoBlocking:       A boolean defining the :ref:`ds-regionalgeo` setting on this :term:`Delivery Service`
 :remapText:                 :ref:`ds-raw-remap`
+:serviceCategory:           An integral, unique identifier that corresponds to the :ref:`ds-service-category` with which the :term:`Delivery Service` is associated
 :signed:                    ``true`` if  and only if ``signingAlgorithm`` is not ``null``, ``false`` otherwise
 :signingAlgorithm:          Either a :ref:`ds-signing-algorithm` or ``null`` to indicate URL/URI signing is not implemented on this :term:`Delivery Service`
 :rangeSliceBlockSize:      An integer that defines the byte block size for the ATS Slice Plugin.
 It can only and must be set if ``rangeRequestHandling`` is set to 3.
 It can only be between (inclusive) 262144 (256KB) - 33554432 (32MB).